-I can NOT understand why people would wake up in the still of the night to go running!
+I never understood why people would wake up in the still of the night to go running until I started participating in my first 5km run!

 But having committed myself, I couldn’t well back down, especially when I had also signed up the kids for the 800m Kids Dash later in the morning, at a sane hour of 9am.
 I think my kids must also be swearing at me for making them wake up so early ON A SUNDAY MORNING to go running!!!!